econ-ark/econ-ark-tools/Virtual/README.md

 You have several options for installing a virtual machine containing the Econ-ARK tools.

-### Easiest
+### Easiest (But Least Powerful -- For Running Existing Tools)

-Install "Docker" on your computer, and follow the instructions in the [Docker](/home/econ-ark/GitHub/econ-ark/econ-ark-tools/tree/master/Virtual/Docker/README.md) directory to run everything inside a "container" on your computer
+Install "Docker" on your computer, and follow the instructions in the [Docker](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Docker) directory to create a Docker "container" on your computer

 * Docker shares resources with your computer
 * Your computer's regular operations will sap the performance of the Docker machine